Local Dance Events

 UNIVERSITY CLUB holds five dances per year.
 The current schedule is for the a Saturday in August, fourth Saturday in October, third Saturday in March and second Saturday in June plus New Year’s Eve.
 Music is provided either by DJs or musicians.
 Dances include a meal or heavy hors d’oeuvres.
 Dress varies from dressy casual to semi-formal to formal.
 Non-members may attend as guests.

-CHARLESTON SALSA CLUB holds Salsa Night on Thursdays on the second floor of Vino's Bar & Grill, 812 Kanawha Boulevard, East.
+CHARLESTON SALSA CLUB holds Salsa Night on some Thursdays on the second floor of Vino's Bar & Grill, 812 Kanawha Boulevard, East.
 A free salsa lesson is offered about 8:45 or 9:00 p.m. followed by open dancing.

 COME DANCING CHARLESTON meets at University of Charleston.